trevorbox/service-mesh-patterns/README.md

 ### Install Mongo Gateway Configuration

-> TODO: refactor bookinfo + mongo into the same chart since there is a new reviews-v2 deployment
+> TODO: refactor bookinfo + mongo into the same chart since there is a new reviews-v2 deployment and other dependencies

 ```sh
 export deploy_namespace=mongodb